Ratsch0k/blog/src/content/posts/modding-futurecop-introduction/index.md

   - development
 ---

-# Modding Future Cop: L.A.P.D
+# Modding Future Cop: L.A.P.D.

 In the mid-2000s, I had a computer with the demo of a game called **Future Cop: L.A.P.D**.
 Even though it was only a demo and I never got the chance to play the full game up until a few years ago, it was my favorite game from that time.